screeps/docs/api/source/StructureController.md

 The amount of game ticks when this controller will lose one level.
-This timer can be reset by using <code><a href="#Creep.upgradeController">Creep.upgradeController</a></code>.
+This timer is set to 50% on level upgrade or downgrade, and it can be increased by using <code><a href="#Creep.upgradeController">Creep.upgradeController</a></code>.
+Must be full to upgrade the controller level.